-The California Consumer Privacy Act (CCPA) began on July, 1 2020.
+Enforcement of the California Consumer Privacy Act (CCPA) began on July, 1 2020.
 The CCPA gives consumers who reside in California significantly more control over how companies use their personal information.
-As a result, all companies need to review their data, systems, and processes to ensure they’re in full compliance with the new laws.
+As a result, all companies needed to review their data, systems, and processes to ensure they were in full compliance with the new laws.

-For some companies, this could be a very big task, but the risks of noncompliance in terms of lawsuits and monetary penalties are just too big to ignore.
+For some companies, compliance with these laws is a very big task, but the risks of noncompliance – in terms of lawsuits and monetary penalties – are just too big to ignore.
 Following are 10 initial actions cannabis businesses can take to comply with CCPA.

 1. Define a CCPA Compliance Budget